 Before you get started installing your own sprinkler system, take a look at your local codes and water utility.
 There may be rules or permits required.
 You can probably find this by doing a little googling or calling your city.

-What you need to know before make an irrigation map for your sprinkler system
+What you need to know before making an irrigation map for your sprinkler system

 1. First things first, what’s a zone?